arnigeir/WinTcpSocketExhaustionTest/soap-coretests/readme.md

 It seems that the pooled version is much more stable for the loads tested.
-When testing with 400 Msg/sec the RabbitMQ on the ami-bus-d-5 machine started to complain about "low disk" so tests with more load were not run.
+When testing with 400 Msg/sec the RabbitMQ on the ami-bus-d-5 machine started to complain about "low disk" so further tests needs to be done with a RabbitMQ installation with more resources.